dart-archive/www.dartlang.org/src/site/polymer/faq.markdown

 {% endprettify %}

-## Differences between the JavaScript and Dart versions of polymer
+## Differences between the JavaScript and Dart versions of Polymer

 This section covers some of the differences.
 You might find more in
 [issue 936](https://github.com/dart-lang/www.dartlang.org/issues/936).

-### Q. Where can I see JavaScript and Dart examples of the same polymer app?
+### Q. Where can I see JavaScript and Dart examples of the same Polymer app?

 Try these: